-The General Meeting, the sovereign body of the Company, is competent to discuss and adopt resolutions on all business reserved in law or the Articles of Association for decision by this body and, in general, on all business which, within its legal scope of competence, is submitted to it at the request of the Board of Directors or the shareholders, in the manner stipulated in law.
+1. The General Meeting, the sovereign body of the Company, shall be competent to discuss and adopt resolutions on all business reserved in law or the Articles of Association for decision by this body and, in general, on all business which, within its legal scope of competence, is submitted to it at the request of the Board of Directors or the shareholders, in the manner stipulated in law.

-The competence of the General Meeting embraces the following:
+The competence of the General Meeting embraces, but is by no means limited to, the following: